SSyncropel Docs

 ├── keys/ Ed25519 signing keys for your identity

-├── logs/ Instance logs (created on first instance start)
+├── logs/ Instance logs (populated on first instance start)

-├── run/ PID file + Unix socket (created on first instance start)
+├── run/ PID file + Unix socket (populated on first instance start)

 ├── secrets/ API keys for upstream providers (empty until you add)

-└── hub.db Main record store (created on first instance start)
+└── hub.db Main record store (created at init; grows from first start)

 On Windows, the same tree lives under %USERPROFILE%\.syncro\.